-What exactly is a coccyx?
+So, what is a coccyx?
+Where is it located?
 The coccyx marks the bottom of the vertebral column in humans as well as in some apes.
 This area is comprised of three to five very small vertebra and helps bear weight and provide balance, especially when sitting or leaning backwards.

 A normal tailbone is shaped like an upside-down triangle and is roughly situated between and below the hip bones.
 The name coccyx is believed to come from the Greek word for “cuckoo,” as the shape of the tailbone is similar to that of a cuckoo’s beak.
 Unlike the rest of the vertebra, those in the tailbone are solid and do not contain a space for the spinal cord to run through.